 Finally moving to the stomach position, the mattress adjusted relatively quickly and the memory foam provided my body with pressure relief.
 The firmness of this mattress is enough to provide good support in this position and I felt that my spine was in a good shape.
 In general, the mattress worked quite well in this position.

-I also need to mention here that the Sapira mattress was designed with couples in mind.
-For this reason, they placed a frame made of premium tempered-steel pocket springs around the edge of the mattress.
+I also need to mention here that the Leesa Luxury Hybrid mattress was designed with couples in mind.
+For this reason, they placed a frame made of premium tempered steel pocket springs around the edge of the mattress.
 I felt that this works quite well and you will get excellent edge support.
-Sapira also has minimal movement transfer at least for a hybrid one.
+It also has minimal movement transfer at least for a hybrid one.
 So if you share your bed, this can be a good option for you.

-The Sapira mattress is a versatile one.
+This mattress is a versatile one.
 That means that you can use it with many setups.
 The maker suggests using this mattress with wooden or metal bed frames, divan bases or adjustable bases.
 You could also put this on your floor but it’s not ideal because the mattress does not breathe properly.
-In any case, your old base should be fine with Sapira.
+In any case, your old base should be fine with the Leesa Luxury Hybrid.

-Completing this Sapira mattress review, it’s hard for me to make my mind about it.
+Completing this Leesa Luxury Hybrid mattress review, it’s hard for me to make my mind about it.
 I would say this mattress is great for anyone looking for:

 This is a great mattress, don’t get me wrong!
 But at that price, I would expect a 2-man delivery, handles on the sides of the cover and even a mattress removal service.
 This is what other makers offer at this price point.
-If you can oversee all these then the Sapira mattress worths every penny and it’s a very well balanced hybrid mattress.
+If you can oversee all these then the Leesa Luxury Hybrid mattress worths every penny and it’s a very well balanced hybrid mattress.